Which MBA Concentration Pays the Most?

 When it comes to business careers, few degrees rival the MBA.
 Professionals with an MBA are in high demand — and they also often benefit from a boost in earning potential.
 However, some MBA concentrations pay more than others.
 What's an MBA concentration, and which one should you choose?

-During a master's in business administration, graduate students often focus their studies with a concentration.
+While in the process of earning an MBA online, graduate students often focus their studies with a concentration.
 Also known as a specialization or track, an MBA concentration includes coursework and an internship that prepares students for particular industries or career paths.

 Learners can also concentrate in healthcare administration, international business, or technology management.
 Most business schools also offer a general MBA that provides a balanced curriculum.
 Before choosing a concentration, consider whether it will add time to your degree, increase the cost of your MBA, or affect your MBA degree salary potential.